markosnarinian/fold-logging/README.md

 }
 ```

 Use `:InspectTree` to find the call node type and callee.
-Detection uses
-Treesitter when a parser is available and falls back to a line regex otherwise.

 ## API